Enabling MFA for Microsoft 365 Admins Using PowerShell

 No matter how complicated your passwords are, there is always a threat of brute force attack possible.
 Suppose an attacker cracks the password and gains access to the admin accounts.
 Your entire domain can be compromised, and you will not even be alerted by their intrusion.
 So, securing all the admin accounts is imperative to the security of your organization.

 Office 365 requires MFA for all the admins to ensure your administrative security.
+Additionally, it is one of the highest-scoring Microsoft Secure Score recommendations, allowing you to earn up to 10 points.

 To enable MFA for admins in office 365, get the benefit of using the below script, and enable.